Introduction

 * Other display settings

-When creating a project, the editor defines the map’s appearance, the data it contains, and which users can access it.
+When creating a project, the Manager defines the map’s appearance, the data it contains, and which users can access it.

 For more details, see the [Organizing Data into Projects](/en/jmap-cloud-portal/user-guide-for-jmap-cloud-portal/organizing-data-into-projects.md) section.